-As the proprietor, the Council of the Trust has the following responsibilities, which are delegated to the Audit Committee:
+As the proprietor, the Council of the Trust has the following responsibilities, which are delegated to the Education and People Committee:

-- To annually review and approve the GDST Safeguarding and Child Protection Policy including any substantive changes - To oversee compliance with the Safeguarding and Child Protection Policy and other relevant audit processes as required - To nominate a member of Council, who is also on the Audit Committee, as 'Safeguarding Lead' to take leadership responsibility for safeguarding at organisation level, delegating where appropriate to members of the Senior Management Team, and updating Audit Committee on significant safeguarding issues during the year - To receive regular reports on the outcome of annual school safeguarding audits
+- To annually review and approve the GDST Safeguarding and Child Protection Policy including any substantive changes - To oversee compliance with the Safeguarding and Child Protection Policy and other relevant audit processes as required - To nominate a member of Council, who is also on the Education and People Committee, as 'Safeguarding Lead' to take leadership responsibility for safeguarding at organisation level, delegating where appropriate to members of the Senior Management Team, and updating the Education and People Committee on significant safeguarding issues during the year - To receive regular reports on the outcome of annual school safeguarding audits

-In addition, Council receives an annual report via the Audit Committee from the Safeguarding Committee on key regulatory changes and actions taken to address any emerging themes.
+In addition, Council receives an annual report via the Education and People Committee from the Safeguarding Committee on key regulatory changes and actions taken to address any emerging themes.
 The Safeguarding Lead receives a separate report on any serious safeguarding issue.